TerryCaliendo/Multi-Value-Command-Line-Dictionary-Console-App/README.md

 - make type for generic: let database = new Map<string, [string]>();
 - string formatting shouldn't be in the database layer!
 Should pass in a formatter! - - formatDatabaseKeys
 - condense imports using same file
+- inputs are pretty much hard coded to 2 after command